srinath-chakravarthy/FEM/README.md

 	    - [ ] - Give user access to Solver methods
   * Solution Contorls
-	1. Incremental Solution from time t_init to t_final with prescribed dt TODO --- Since all problems are static, normalize total time to 1 and dt is a fraction of 1 TODO --- Variable dt for non-linear problems
+	1. Incremental Solution from time t_init to t_final with prescribed dt
+	  - [ ] - Since all problems are static, normalize total time to 1 and dt is a fraction of 1
+	  - [ ] - Variable dt for non-linear problems
 	2. Direct Solution without incrementation
 Finite Element Implementation